KeyCorp (KEY)

 Are you wondering whether to buy KeyCorp or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

-KeyCorp isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was weak over the last five years.
+KeyCorp isn’t a terrible business, but it doesn’t pass our quality test.
+To kick things off, its revenue growth was weak over the last five years.
 And while its expanding net interest margin shows its loan book is becoming more profitable, the downside is its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..
 On top of that, its net interest income growth was weak over the last five years.

-KeyCorp’s P/B ratio based on the next 12 months is 1.2x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+KeyCorp’s P/B ratio based on the next 12 months is 1.3x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're pretty confident there are superior stocks to buy right now.